AIRob/mesos-in-action-code-samples/chapter09/README.md

 (or sysadmin's) preferred service manager or supervisor, such as Systemd, Upstart, or Supervisord.

+### clusters.json
+An example configuration file for the Aurora client.
+Place this file at `/etc/aurora/clusters.json` or `~/.aurora/clusters.json`.

 ### docker-nginx.aurora
 As of Aurora 0.9.0, Docker support is experimental at best, and Aurora doesn't expose all of the `DockerInfo` fields available in Mesos.
 This is an example